Shukurullo-98/Shukurullo-98/README.md

-- 👋 Hi, I’m @Shukurullodev
+- 👋 Hi, I’m Shukurullo
 - 📫 How to reach me tbekamov@gmail.com.

 <!---